Ramsi-K/300-days-of-code/README.md

 ### [Notebookify](https://github.com/Ramsi-K/notebookify)

-**<p align="right">2024-07-04</p>**
+**<p align="right">2024-07-05</p>**

 - **Task Description**:

-I started exploring Jinja2 templates to make the Markdown outputs more flexible.
-I added placeholders for Colab links and tested them with converted files.
-There were some quirks with relative paths, so I also began refining how the script handles folders.
+I took some time to reflect on the project's scope and decided to turn `convert_to_markdown.py` into a complete tool.
+I started restructuring the script into notebookify with modular components.
+I also added basic folder cleanup and ran end-to-end tests to check the functionality.

 ---